Free Settler or Felon

 Derwent River

-The Coromandel touched at Rio de Janeiro on the passage and arrived at the Derwent where she disembarked one hundred and fifty prisoners before departing there on 25th March for Port Jackson.
+They touched at Rio de Janeiro on the passage and arrived at the Derwent where one hundred and fifty prisoners were disembarked before the ship departed there on 25th March bound for Port Jackson.

 Port Jackson